Skip to content

 Import#

-Launch Templates can be imported using the id, e.g.,
+Launch templates can be imported using id, e.g.,

 $ terraform import aws_launch_template.web lt-12345678